guhan-tofu/BattleShip/README.md

 `pip install -U Flask`

+for more information check out the official flask documentation:

 ## Getting started
 To play the Battleship game, follow these steps:
 1) Type cd followed by a space in the command prompt window